brianslopez/e-bank/README.md

 	2. Log-In to your personal Account using the information you just entered.
 	3. Hit enter and you are logged in.
 	4. You are presented with the homepage.
-	5. You can enter however much amount of money you want.
+	5. You can enter however much amount of money you want to keep track off.
+	6. The person can update account by adding funds or deleting however much.

-# Technologies Used
+# Technologies

 	1. Heroku
 	2. React
-	3. GraphQL
+	3. Graph QL
 	4. Node.js
 	5. Express.js
-	6. MongoDB & Mongoose ODM
+	6. Mongo DB & Mongoose ODM
+	7. CSS
+	8. Redux
+	9. JavaScript
+	10. Styled Components

 # Credits